Emmanuel-obiora/MyPortfolio-About-me-/README.md

 * Uniques mix of colors to maintain a welcoming and calm web-page
 * The use of known technology uniquely.
 * Automated dispatch of email in the conatct page.
-* Well organize project portfolio with easy access to important files in relation to a project.
+* Well organized project portfolio with easy access to important files in relation to a project.

 ## Project Status

-The project is complete.
+The portfolio is complete and has been published.
 However, it will be updated as new projects are completed.

 ## Sources